Release-Candidate/Lisbonacci/README.md

 ## The Golden Ratio

-Lisbonacci is a program to calculate a number, so that this number and the given value form a golden ratio.
+Lisbonacci is a program to calculate the golden ratio to a given number.

 In mathematical terms: